-- (1) Represents the ASC 718 grant-date fair value of the award of Class AAAA Units of Biote and the Phantom Equity Awards. - (2) Represents a Class AAAA Unit of Biote intended to qualify as a "profits interest" for U.S. Federal tax purposes subject to an Incentive Unit Award Agreement, entered into with Biote as of May 30, 2021, pursuant to which Mr. Beer acquired one Class AAAA Unit.
+Represents a Class AAAA Unit of Biote intended to qualify as a "profits interest" for U.S. Federal tax purposes subject to an Incentive Unit Award Agreement, entered into with Biote as of May 30, 2021, pursuant to which Mr. Beer acquired one Class AAAA Unit.
 The Class AAAA Unit vested in full in connection with the Closing of the Business Combination.
-This award converted into 3,832,476 shares of Class V voting stock and 3,832,476 Biote Units (each including 654,387 Earnout Shares) upon the Closing.
+This award converted into 3,832,476 shares of Class V Voting Stock and 3,832,476 Biote Units (each including 654,387 Earnout Shares) upon the Closing.
 Mr. Beer's award of Class AAAA Units was granted in order to reflect his significant role with Biote as Chairman, and expected contributions in advising Biote in connection with, and in preparation for, a potential corporate transaction.
-Mr. Beer's award was approved by disinterested members of the Board of Managers of Biote. - (3) Represents a Phantom Equity Award granted pursuant to a Phantom Equity Rights Grant Notice and Award Agreement entered into with Biote as of January 1, 2021.
-Such award will be satisfied by the issuance to the individual of 39,375 shares of Class A common stock, such shares to be issued upon completion of each of four calendar quarters of continuous service following the Closing of the Business Combination.
+Mr. Beer's award was approved by disinterested members of the Board of Managers of Biote.

-CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS